TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 This error is shown when the API key associated with the gateway has been deleted.
 Generate a [new API key]({{< ref "/gateways/concepts/adding-gateways#create-gateway-api-key" >}}), configure the gateway with it and reboot it to apply changes.

+## There is "Failed to retrieve TCURI from CUPS: (404) Not Found" error on my Basics Station gateway's logs.

+This error occurs due to the incorrect API key configuration in the [**LoRa Basics Station LNS Authentication Key** field]({{< ref "/gateways/concepts/lora-basics-station/cups#configure-cups-to-send-the-lns-api-key" >}}) available in your gateway's settings in the Console.
+Make sure you've followed instructions to [Configure CUPS to Send the LNS API Key]({{< ref "/gateways/concepts/lora-basics-station/cups#configure-cups-to-send-the-lns-api-key" >}}).

 ## {{% lbs %}} packet forwarder logs mention the "Send failed: X509 - Certificate verification failed, e.g. CRL, CA, or signature check failed" error.
 What does it mean?

 The cause of this issue is that the gateway is configured with a server certificate that {{% tts %}} does not support.
 It is recommended to use the [Let's Encrypt ISRG Root X1 Trust certificate](https://letsencrypt.org/certs/isrgrootx1.pem.txt).
 Make sure to restart your gateway after changing the certificate.